gpandradep/Carnivora_coocurrence/README.md

  Add Zenodo Doi

-# A repository for: {#a-repository-for}
+# A repository for

-.
 From co-occurrence patterns to agonistic interactions.
 A meta-analysis of carnivore mammals camera trap research

 ## Links to different parts of the page